 Antioxidant-rich foods include fruits such as berries, kiwi, and oranges and vegetables such as green leafy vegetables, beans, artichokes, nuts and cocoa.
 The best way to make sure you are getting in your daily supply of antioxidants is by taking a high quality supplement such as Spectrum Vibrance.

-One scoop of Rainbow Vibrance provides 4.5 servings of fruit and vegetables, which may otherwise be hard to fit into your diet.
-Rainbow Vibrance can be used to maintain heart health by protecting cells, stimulating and regulating the immune system and supporting normal hormonal functions.
+One scoop of Spectrum Vibrance provides 4.5 servings of fruit and vegetables, which may otherwise be hard to fit into your diet.
+Spectrum Vibrance can be used to maintain heart health by protecting cells, stimulating and regulating the immune system and supporting normal hormonal functions.

 - Reduce Stress.